influxdata/docs-v2/content/influxdb/cloud/write-data/troubleshoot.md

 ## Common failure scenarios

-Write requests made to InfluxDB may fail for a number of reasons.
+InfluxDB write requests may fail for a number of reasons.
 Common failure scenarios that return an HTTP `4xx` or `5xx` error status code include the following:

 - The request exceeded a rate limit.